 Two years ago there was a survey of a hundred libraries on this issue.
 Those with policies allowing beverages (26) were pleased with the results.
 Users were appreciative and responsible.
-I e-mailed Minuteman libraries on this matter and received 19 responses.
+Bill e-mailed Minuteman libraries on this matter and received 19 responses.
 Thirteen libraries allow at least water bottles - eight allow all beverages.
 Six don't allow beverages.
 Of the six that do not allow beverages, three admit that the policy is not enforced consistently.
 Staff looks the other way.
 Many of the libraries that allow beverages exclude Children's areas and tables or carrels with PC's.
 Some ask that people to have a top on the container.
 Except for two libraries with vending machines, libraries do not advertise the policy allowing beverages.

 There are definitely pros and cons to this policy, although the trend is toward more flexibility.
-Paul Roughsedge, owner of our cleaning service, is not thrilled with the idea.
-I would like us to think about allowing drinks in covered containers for adult areas except tables and carrels with PC's and the Historical areas.
-I would be inclined to exclude the Children's areas.
+The owner of our cleaning service is not thrilled with the idea.
+Bill asked that the trustees would like us to think about allowing drinks in covered containers for adult areas except tables and carrels with PC's and the Historical areas.
+He would be inclined to exclude the Children's areas.
 The concern is having hot beverages near children.
-We wouldn't advertise the policy.
+The policy wouldn't be advertised.